unexist/blog/_drafts/logging-vs-tracing.md

 #### What is a log?

-Defining a log is quite easy: A log is a timestamped event that happened at a particular time on a system.
+A log is a timestamped event that happened at a particular time on a system.
 These logs can be pure informational like when a user sends a request to your service, but can also carry helpful bits of information to figure out what exactly went wrong in troubleshooting.
 There are different categories (or levels) for log messages like  **Info**, **Warn** or **Error**, which can be used to filter the data and/or create monitoring alarms.

 Figuring out what is good information and what is just line noise can be quite difficult, so logging can get quite messy, difficult to stay manageable and consumes lots of disk space when